-The ENGAGE AF-TIMI 48 global phase 3 study investigated once-daily edoxaban in comparison to warfarin in 21,105 patients with nonvalvular atrial fibrillation (NVAF).
-This represented the largest and longest trial with a novel oral anticoagulant (NOAC) in patients with AF performed to date, with a median follow-up of 2.8 years.
-Edoxaban demonstrated non-inferiority for stroke or systemic embolism (SE) in comparison to warfarin.
-Edoxaban was also found to be superior for the principal safety endpoint of major bleeding in comparison to warfarin.
+The ENGAGE AF-TIMI 48 global phase 3 study investigated once-daily edoxaban in comparison to warfarin in 21,105 patients with NVAF.
+This represented the largest and longest trial with a NOAC in patients with AF performed to date, with a median follow-up of 2.8 years.
+Edoxaban demonstrated non-inferiority for stroke or systemic embolism in comparison to warfarin.
+For the principal safety endpoint, edoxaban was found to significantly reduce major bleeding compared to warfarin.